hovax/angular-multiStepForm/README.md

 ## ToDo
 * in order to use prev to goto prev x step, need change in data structure(like double linked list)
 * dynamic data binding(auto add new entries(unpredicted length))
-* display the value you are typing, as recursively using the ng-include, using the same temp value(auto data-binding of ng)
+* display the value you are typing, as recursively using the ng-include, using the same temp value(auto data-binding of ng) --> convert that into a directive, better recursive scope feature
 * add choices of next\answer(two different partial view)

 ## Requirements